Novailoveyou/Novailoveyou/readme.md

 - 🎬 Was born in Syzran, Russia in a family of military pilot
 - 🇺🇸 Learned English in my room using internet
 - 🐐 Self-taught developer
-- 👨‍💻 Currently working full-time for [Institute of Professional Education](https://ipo.msk.ru)
+- 👨‍💻 Currently working full-time for [Institute of Professional Education][ipe]
 - 💘 I love software

 ## Favorite tools